How To Overcome Claustrophobia During An MRI Scan

 Inside the machine, you will have an intercom so you can communicate with the radiologist throughout the whole procedure.
 You will also have a panic button you can press if you start to feel overwhelmed and need to get out of the machine as soon as possible.
 Some patients have said that just having the option of the panic button made them feel more in control and calm during their scan.

 If you are anxious about panicking during your scan, ask your doctor about sedation or anesthesia options.
-The standard options are as follows: IV sedation (Versed or fentanyl) or benzodiazepines (Xanax, Ativan, or Valium).
+The standard options are as follows: IV sedation or benzodiazepines (Xanax, Ativan, or Valium).
 If your doctor wants you to be more awake instead of fully sedated, they will likely choose benzodiazepines.
 IV sedation will last 1-2 hours, which is why it is important that you arrange for someone to drive you home after your appointment.

 Do not self-medicate before your MRI.
 Go over all sedation options with your doctor before your scheduled appointment – there may be other conditions that make you unsuitable for sedation (if you are pregnant, your age, potential allergy to medication, if you are taking other medications that could interfere with sedation, if you have anemia, etc.).
 If you are given any type of sedation, you will need to arrive earlier for your scan.
 Consult your doctor for specific requirements around your appointment.